SuperSpyTX/42-CheckYourDorms/README.md

 Inspired by an new project initiative called Check Your Dorms to peer check dorm eligibility.

-To be eligible to stay, it requires 38 hours a week in the lab, 2 exams completed (unless finished) and 1 level a month.
+To be eligible to stay, it requires 38 hours a week in the lab, 2 exams, and 1 level a month.

 # Installing